 While some of you may already be sold on these benefits and are social media rock stars, many of you are either avoiding it entirely or struggling to be successful with social media.
 And it is true: If you’re not careful, social media can turn into a time suck with little to no value.
 Taking the photos, editing the photos, choosing what to say about the photo and when to post it, researching hashtags, tagging other people in your posts, actually remembering to post it.
 Yeah, it can get overwhelming fast.

 And how do you even know to do all of those things in the first place?
 You got into this to make amazing craft alcohol, not to be a marketer!
 I get it, and I imagine that for some of you just reading this far has begun to stress you out.
 But believe me, I’m here to help.

 Good Social Media Strategies Make for Good Results

 The key to effective social media is having a plan and sticking to it.
-We all know that batching is efficient, yet I often talk with distillers who are trying to remember to post day by day and are flying by the seat of their pants.
+We all know that batching is efficient, yet I often talk with craft makers who are trying to remember to post day by day and are flying by the seat of their pants.
 They get frustrated when they realize they haven’t posted in a week or their following isn’t growing.
 Consistency is key with social media; you have to be there for your audience regularly with engaging content to become top of mind and attract new followers.

-So my number one tip for distillers who really want to leverage social media to help grow their business is to get set up with a social media scheduling tool.
+So my number one tip for craft makers who really want to leverage social media to help grow their business is to get set up with a social media scheduling tool.
 Every client I have worked with on this and who really stuck to the plan we created has seen great results while also being able to breathe a sigh of relief.
 But before we can even get to a scheduling tool, let’s make sure we have a few key basics straight.

 1. Consumers connect with people and stories, not products or brands.